dfsp-spirit/jneuroformats/jneuroformats/README_dev.md

 The `id`, here `github`, needs to match the sections `<distributionManagement>`, `<repositories>`, and `<pluginRepositories>` in your `pom.xml` file.

+Note that you can check the validity of your token by running `curl -H "Authorization: token <your-personal-access-token>" https://api.github.com/user/packages`.

 Then run `mvn clean deploy`.

 ### Credits